-Archive of the World: Art and Imagination in Spanish America, 1500-1800 represents the first comprehensive exhibition of LACMA's notable holdings of Spanish American art most assembled within the last 15 years.
-Following the arrival of the Spaniards in the Americas in the 15th century, the region developed complex artistic traditions that drew simultaneously on Indigenous, European, Asian, and African art.
-The Spanish conquest of the Philippines in 1565 inaugurated a new commercial route that connected Asia, Europe, and the Americas.
+Archive of the World: Art and Imagination in Spanish America, 1500-1800 is the first exhibition of LACMA's notable holdings of Spanish American art.
+Following the arrival of the Spaniards in the Americas in the 15th century, the region developed complex artistic traditions that drew on Indigenous, European, Asian, and African art.
+In 1565 the Spaniards conquered the Philippines, inaugurating a commercial route that connected Asia, Europe, and the Americas.
 Private homes and civic and ecclesiastic institutions in Spanish America were filled with imported and locally made objects.
-This confluence of riches signaled the status of the Americas as a major emporium-what one contemporaneous author described as "the archive of the world."
+Many local objects also traveled across the globe, attesting to their wide appeal.
+This confluence of riches signaled the status of the Americas as a major emporium-what one author described as "the archive of the world."
 Featuring approximately 90 works, including several recent acquisitions, the exhibition emphasizes the creative power of Spanish America, including its central position as a global crossroads.

-Curator: Ilona Katzew, Latin American Art, LACMA Itinerary: Frist Art Museum (October 20, 2023-January 28, 2024) Credit: This exhibition was organized by the Los Angeles County Museum of Art.
+Curator: Ilona Katzew, Latin American Art, LACMA

+Itinerary: Frist Art Museum (October 20, 2023-January 28, 2024)

+Credit: This exhibition was organized by the Los Angeles County Museum of Art.